 Taking antiviral medications, such as valacyclovir (Valtrex), during pregnancy, is likley safe, and does not appear to cause birth defects.
 As with most studies involving pregnant patients, there is insufficient data to arrive at a definitve conclusion and more studies are needed.

-If you are a carrier of the herpes simplex virus type 1 (HSV 1) or type 2 (HSV 2) and you are pregnant, your doctor may prescribe an antiviral medication such as valacyclovir to prevent the infection spreading to the unborn child.
+If you are a carrier of the herpes simplex virus type 1 (HSV 1) or type 2 (HSV 2) and you are pregnant, your doctor may prescribe an antiviral medication such as valacyclovir to prevent the infection spreading to your unborn child.

 Neonatal herpes is a serious condition that can affect the brain and organs and in the worst case be fatal.
-If only a newborn’s skin and eyes are affected, the disease is more easily manageable.

 The medicine works by suppressing viral shedding and spreading of the herpes simplex virus.
 It also helps to speed up the healing of active lesions.

 Patients usually begin to take Valtrex during the last month of pregnancy at a dose of 500 mg twice a day.

 Valtrex suppressive therapy should be prescribed alongside precautionary measures.
 These include using condoms and dental dams during sex and avoiding contact with affected areas.